ankit-bws/storm-and-wildfire-tracker/README.md

-# Wildfire Tracker App
+# Storm and Wildfire Tracker App

-* A React App created to track wildfires all around the world.
+* A React App created to track storms and wildfires all around the world.
-* Uses EONET (Earth Observatory Natural Event Tracker) NASA Open API to fetch data about constantly occuring wildfires all around the globe.
+* Uses EONET (Earth Observatory Natural Event Tracker) NASA Open API to fetch data about constantly occuring storms and wildfires all around the globe.
 * Uses packages - google-react-app, @iconify/react and @iconify/icons-mdi.

 ## In the project directory, you can run: